stephenanayashilliard/Kickstarter-analysis/README.md

 ![Spread sheet: Outcome based on Goals](https://github.com/stephenanayashilliard/Kickstarter-analysis/blob/master/Spread%20sheet%20%2COutcome%20Based%20on%20Goals.png)

-From the "Outcome based on Goals" spread sheet, a pivot table was created
+From the "Outcome based on Goals" spread sheet, a pivot table was created.

+![Pivot Table:  Outcomes Based on Goals]